moni2code/Churn_Prediction_Project/README.md

 To run the code and reproduce the analysis, follow these steps:
 * Clone the repository from [Here](https://github.com/moni2code/Churn_Prediction_Project)
 * Set up a Python environment with the necessary dependencies or install the required packages using ```pip install -m requirements.txt ```.
-* Open the Jupyter Notebook that contains the model building code.
+* Open the Jupyter Notebook that contains the classification model and do the prediction for attrition customers.

 ## Folder Structure